liberjul/CONSTAXv2/README.md

--m, --max_hits=10                                   Maximum number of BLAST hits to use, for use with -b option -e, --evalue=1                                      Maximum expect value of BLAST hits to use, for use with -b option -p, --p_iden=0.8                                    Minimum proportion identity of BLAST hits to use, for use with -b option -d, --db                                            Database to train classifiers, default uses UNITE General Release Feb 04 2020
--f, --trainfile=./training_files                    Path to which training files will be written -i, --input=otus.fasta                              Input file in FASTA format containing sequence records to classify -o, --output=./outputs                              Output directory for classifications
+-m, --max_hits=10                                   Maximum number of BLAST hits to use, for use with -b option -e, --evalue=1                                      Maximum expect value of BLAST hits to use, for use with -b option -p, --p_iden=0.8                                    Minimum proportion identity of BLAST hits to use, for use with -b option -d, --db                                            Database to train classifiers -f, --trainfile=./training_files                    Path to which training files will be written -i, --input=otus.fasta                              Input file in FASTA format containing sequence records to classify -o, --output=./outputs                              Output directory for classifications